Soto Ayam Soup – Dialysis-Friendly Version

 Marinate chicken fillets with ⅛ tsp salt for 10 minutes.

-In a large pot, combine:1.5L waterSoto soup pasteSalt, Lakanto, and white pepper.
 Add marinated chicken and bring to a boil.
 Simmer gently for 5 minutes.

 Remove chicken and let it cool.
 Shred into strips.
 Divide into 3 portions (80g each).